dev-ac-md/SkrivenoIme/README.md

 Known issues for now:

--Diplomacy with natives doesnt work properly -Windowed/Borderless not fully implemented
+-Diplomacy with natives doesnt work properly

+-Windowed/Borderless not fully implemented

--Screen hooks top left because windowed implementation isnt done -Formations are stacked in perfect order instead of little variation in position of soldier -Produced units exit to wrong location
+-Main menu top left because windowed implementation isnt done

+-Formations are stacked in perfect order instead of little variation in position of soldier

+-Produced units exit to wrong location